sumin-Ma/GALAMOST/docs/_build/html/_sources/module-anisotropic.rst.txt

 .. py:class:: BerendsenAniNvt(AllInfo all_info, ParticleSet group, ComputeInfo comp_info, float T, float tauT, float tauR)

-   initializes a Berendsen NVT thermostat for anisotropic particles with system information, particle group, information computation, temperature, tauT, and tauR.
+   The constructor of a Berendsen NVT thermostat for anisotropic particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.